North Carolina: Civil War Photos

 stephenwhitakerandcompanyesurrendering.jpg

-May 12, 1865, is the "The Final Surrender" for Thomas' Legion.
+May 12, 1865, was the "The Final Surrender" for Thomas' Legion.
 The First Battalion's Company E soldiers signed the parole papers beginning on May 12, with the last signature recorded on May 14, 1865 (Thomas had surrendered on May 9, 1865).
 Captain Stephen Whitaker and Company E, First Battalion of Thomas' Legion were stationed at nearby Franklin, North Carolina.
 Whitaker and Company E had recently Skirmished at Hanging Dog, Cherokee County, and were advancing toward White Sulphur Springs to reinforce Thomas when they were intercepted.
 When Union Colonel George W. Kirk and the Union's 3rd North Carolina Mounted Infantry Regiment approached the battalion, Captain Whitaker formed a skirmish line.
 He soon received word of Thomas and Martin surrendering at Waynesville, and then Whitaker and his company also surrendered.
 On May 14, 1865, the Legion's soldiers finished signing the paroles and they viewed Whitaker roll them up, tie them, place them in a Haversack, and give them to Col. Kirk's Courier.
 "And thus at 10 o'clock in the morning of May 14, 1865, our Civil War Soldier Life ended and our Every Day Working Life began," said John H. Stewart of the Thomas Legion.
 The Confederates surrendered to Colonel Kirk understanding that additional fighting was futile and senseless, and, finally, the aftermath embraced the region.

 Notes:

-The Union Army recruited two mounted infantry regiments within North Carolina, and both mounted regiments were principally raised from Western North Carolina counties: William C. Bartlett commanded the Union 2nd North Carolina Mounted Infantry Regiment, and George W. Kirk commanded the Union 3rd North Carolina Mounted Infantry Regiment.
+The Union Army recruited two mounted infantry regiments within North Carolina, and both mounted regiments were raised principally from Western North Carolina counties: William C. Bartlett commanded the Union 2nd North Carolina Mounted Infantry Regiment, and George W. Kirk commanded the Union 3rd North Carolina Mounted Infantry Regiment.
 Recruitment of these regiments epitomized the "Brother's War" and the men serving in the two Union mounted infantry regiments were commonly referred to as "Home Yankees."
 Approximately 10,000 white North Carolinians served the United States during the war, while more than 5,000 North Carolina African Americans joined the Union Army.
 These free blacks and escaped slaves served in segregated regiments led by white officers.

 Union Major General George Stoneman's command as it concerns Western North Carolina in 1865: Second North Carolina Mounted Infantry Regiment, Lieut.
 Colonel William C. Bartlett; Third North Carolina Mounted Infantry Regiment, Colonel George W. Kirk; First Brigade, Commanding Colonel Chauncey G. Hawley; Fourth Division, Department of the Cumberland, Brig.
 General Davis Tillson; District of East Tennessee, Major General George Stoneman (to view entire Union District of East Tennessee, including 1st and 2nd Brigades, and Brig.
 Gen. A. C. Gillem's Cavalry Division, please see O.R., 1, 49, pt.
 II, pp. 538-539)